Menger's theorem: Other proofs

 The directed edge version of the theorem easily implies the other versions.

 To infer the directed graph vertex version, it suffices to split each vertex v into two vertices v_{1}, v_{2}, with all ingoing edges going to v_{1}, all outgoing edges going from v_{2}, and an additional edge from v_{1} to v_{2}.

 The directed versions of the theorem immediately imply undirected versions: it suffices to replace each edge of an undirected graph with a pair of directed edges (a digon).

 The directed edge version in turn follows from its weighted variant, the max-flow min-cut theorem.

 Its proofs are often correctness proofs for max flow algorithms.

 It is also a special case of the still more general (strong) duality theorem for linear programs.

 A formulation that for finite digraphs is equivalent to the above formulation is:

 Let A and B be sets of vertices in a finite digraph G. Then there exists a family P of disjoint AB-paths and an AB-separating set that consists of exactly one vertex from each path in P.

-In this version the theorem follows in fairly easily from Kőnig's theorem: in a bipartite graph, the minimal size of a cover is equal to the maximal size of a matching.
+In this version the theorem follows fairly easily from Kőnig's theorem: in a bipartite graph, the minimal size of a cover is equal to the maximal size of a matching.